doubret/terraform-provider-netscaler/README.md

 ## Description

 This project is a terraform custom provider for Citrix NetScaler.
 It uses the [Nitro API](https://docs.citrix.com/en-us/netscaler/11/nitro-api.html) to create/configure NetScaler resources and bindings.
+This project is largely inspired from @chiradeep's work [terraform-provider-netscaler](https://github.com/citrix/terraform-provider-netscaler).
+The implementation is completely different though.

 **Important note: The provider will not commit the config changes to NetScaler's persistent store.**